Hellblazer/dt-mcp/README.md

 ## Overview

-This MCP server provides a wrapper around DEVONthink 4's native capabilities, exposing **47 specialized tools** for document operations, knowledge management, and **advanced research automation** through the MCP protocol.
+This MCP server provides a wrapper around DEVONthink 4's native capabilities, exposing **47 fully-implemented specialized tools** for document operations, knowledge management, and **advanced research automation** through the MCP protocol.

+✅ **All tools are 100% complete with full implementations** - no stubs, mocks, or placeholders.

 ### Key Features